Summer may be over, but the virtual doors of Camp Chickadee are still open!

 -Kirsten (past ecourse and retreat participant)

-To register, just click one of the buttons below to register for either one or two spots.
+To register, just click REGISTER below.
 This will take you to the shop on my site.
 You'll be able to then add the course to your cart.

 You will receive a confirmation email when you check out; be sure to look in promotions folders or spam if you don't see it.
-At the beginning of June, we'll send out a final camp supply list, and then, you'll receive another email from us a few days before we start, and then Camp Chickadee will officially open June 25.
+Then within 24 hours (or the next business day), you’ll receive your camp welcome email and instructions on how to join in on the fun!

 Scholarships: UPDATE: All of our scholarships have been filled at this time.
 This summer, we’re offering 5 scholarship spots for single moms to attend Camp Chickadee.
 To get more info and our short application, just send over an email to chickadeeroad at gmail dot com.
-If you’d like to help us sponsor additional spots, you can purchase the “Buy a Friend Discount” and then write in the notes that you’d like to help us provide another scholarship for another camper.
-This means you'd get one spot for you and your "friend" spot would become an additional scholarship.
 If you have questions, just get in touch.

 A little more about your head counselors:

 Collaborating in some form or another since 2009, Kelly and Liz are so excited to be back at Chickadee Road!
 We think of it as a bit of a creative clubhouse - where you can just show up as you, no secret handshake required.
 And we're so excited to open the doors of Camp Chickadee this summer.